ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

 1. Re-login to your Siebel Application.

-1. Navigate to the `Nexus Angular Demo` Screen.
+1. Navigate to the `Nexus Angular Demo Screen`.